SUSE/scf/docs/high-availability.md

 To properly support HA for `diego-access` and `mysql-proxy`, we need to simulate what HCP does.
 For testing, the solution is ???
-An HA configuration for these components in Vagrant is not be available.
+An HA configuration for these components in Vagrant is not available.

 The way to programmatically identify these components is by looking for roles that have public ports exposed.